f4exb/sdrdaemon/README.md

 SDRdaemon programs can be used conveniently along with SDRangel (found in this Github repo: https://github.com/f4exb/sdrangel) as the client application.
 So in this remote type of configuration you will need both an angel and a daemon :-)

-GNUradio is also supported with a specific source block provided in the `gr-sdrdaemonfec` and `gr-sdrdaemon` subdirectories depending on the Rx variants used.
+GNUradio is also supported with a specific source block provided in the `gr-sdrdaemonsource` subdirectory for Rx devices.
 There is no sink block for Tx at the moment.

 SDRdaemon package requires: